Overcome internal obstacles to moving to advisory

 “Our clients don’t want it”

 Many firms we’ve spoken to tell us their clients aren’t interested in forecasting and strategising.
 But almost every business owner is obsessed with the future, always worrying what will come next.
 Advisory services have rarely been offered or explained in the right way to them.
-They don’t understand it so don’t appear interested.
 This is a common complaint from accountants, so if anyone on your team starts up with this kind of thing, you can shoot it down immediately.

 Dashboards are the best way of presenting and predicting data.
 If your client needs to measure KPIs, create targets, are thinking of selling, or need to raise finance, dashboards will help you to implement clear actionable targets, and track your client’s progress.
 Your clients are smart enough to have kept their business going for this long, so why wouldn’t they want to take it to the next level?